stefanofa/awesome/README.md

 ## HTML

-*   [heygen-com/hyperframes](https://github.com/heygen-com/hyperframes) - Write HTML.
-Render video.
-Built for agents.
+*   [mfranzon/render](https://github.com/mfranzon/render) - Render is a skill to create beautiful 3D models directly from coding agents.

 *   [krystonschwarze/coolicons](https://github.com/krystonschwarze/coolicons) - coolicons is a carefully designed collection of 440+ icons with a focus on simplicity and consistency.
 Perfectly suited for web, application and mobile design.